-Jodie Geddes, 21, is a student at Guilford College and interned this summer with AFSC in North Carolina.Photo: AFSC
+Jodie Geddes, 21, is a student at Guilford College and interned in summer 2013 with AFSC in North Carolina.Photo: AFSC

 Since she was a young girl in Brooklyn, Jodie Geddes has experienced how abuses of power play out in schools and on the streets.

 Her community members are stopped and frisked by police officers because of their race.
 She was excluded from certain relationships in school because the culture there didn’t make space for her multi-national identity.
 In North Carolina, where she’s now a student at Guilford College, she sees how immigrant communities are marginalized by state policies.